ecoshub/jin/README.md

 - __test/__ folder:

-	- __test-json.json__, this is the main test file directory.
-Before test start this file replace with current test-case file by __test-case-creator.js__.
+	- __test-json.json__, this is a temporary file for testing. all other test-cases copying here with this name so they can process by __test-case-creator.js__.

 	- __test-case-creator.js__ is core path & value creation mechanism.
 When it executed with `executeNode()` function.
-It reads the __test-json.json__ file and generates paths and values from file content.
-With command line arguments it can generate different paths and test-cases.
+It reads the __test-json.json__ file and generates the paths and values from this files content.
+With command line arguments it can generate different paths and values.
+As a result, two files are created. the first of these files is __test-json-paths.json__ and the second is __test-json-values.json__

-	- __test-json-paths.json__ this file keeps all the paths.
+	- __test-json-paths.json__ keeps all the path values.

-	- __test-json-values.json__ this file keeps all the values that corresponding to paths.
+	- __test-json-values.json__ keeps all the values that corresponding to path values.

 - __tests/__ folder

 	- All files in this folder is a test-case.
-But it doesn't mean that you can't change anything, on the contrary, all test-cases are creating automatically based on this folder.
+But it doesn't mean that you can't change anything, on the contrary, all test-cases are creating automatically based on this folder content.
 You can add or remove any __.json__ file that you want.

 	- All `GO` side test-case automation functions are in __core_test.go__ file.